nodejs/node/doc/api/n-api.md

 Returns `napi_ok` if the API succeeded.

-This API open a new scope from which objects can be promoted to the outer scope.
+This API open a new scope from which one object can be promoted to the outer scope.

 #### napi_close_escapable_handle_scope